PreetAnu/Eth_Avax-mode-4/README.md

 3. Get Testnet AVAX:Go to the Avalanche Fuji Faucet and request AVAX for your MetaMask wallet.
 4. Deploy the Contract Using Remix:
 * Open Remix IDE.
-* Create a new file named DegenToken.sol.Copy and paste the contract code into the file.
+* Create a new file named DegenToken.sol.
-* Click on the "Solidity Compiler" tab and select the appropriate compiler version (0.8.20).
+* Click on the "Solidity Compiler" tab.
 * Click "Compile DegenToken.sol".
 * Click on the "Deploy & Run Transactions" tab.
 * In the "Environment" dropdown, select "Injected Web3".